evkx/evkx.github.io/content/models/volkswagen/id._buzz/id._buzz_gtx_lwb/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Phone mirroring

+Furthermore, the Volkswagen ID.
+Buzz GTX LWB supports Android Auto and Apple CarPlay.
+This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

+### Sound system

 One type of sound system is available for the Volkswagen ID.
 Buzz GTX LWB.
 With the Volkswagen Soundsystem, you get six speakers with a max system output of 450 watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.
-Furthermore, the Volkswagen ID.
-Buzz GTX LWB supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 5 USB-C connections as standard.
 ## Lights